RylandDeGregory/Blog/content/posts/az-storage-tables-rest-powershell.md

 #### Shared (Master) Key

 Shared Key Authorization is the standard way of authenticating Azure Tables REST API requests.
-The [Storage Account Key](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal) provides full, administrative access to all Storage Account Data Plane operations, including creating, updating, and removing Azure Tables entities (records).
+The [Storage Account Key](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal) provides full, administrative access to all Storage Account Data Plane operations including creating, updating, and removing Azure Tables Entities (records).

-Using Shared Key Authorization with the REST API does not require the assignment of any [Data Plane Azure RBAC Roles](https://learn.microsoft.com/en-us/azure/storage/tables/authorize-access-azure-active-directory), and only requires that the calling principal has the ability to list the Storage Account Keys.
+Using Shared Key Authorization with the REST API does not require the assignment of any [Data Plane Azure RBAC Roles](https://learn.microsoft.com/en-us/azure/storage/tables/authorize-access-azure-active-directory), and only requires that the calling principal can list the Storage Account Keys.
 Built-in Azure RBAC Roles that include this permission are: [Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) and [Reader and Data Access](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#reader-and-data-access).

-See the `AccessKey` #region of the above Gist for code examples.
+See the `AccessKey` #region of the [Gist](https://gist.github.com/RylandDeGregory/c65563d0b090fc32115be7025d1ce722) for code samples.

 #### Entra ID (OAuth)